-In the top left corner of the study design page, there is a Validate icon.
-This is used to have the system go through the settings to find inconsistencies and errors in the study design, such as duplicate ID:s, edit checks that don't compute due to incorrect ID:s or syntax, etc.
+On the Overview of study design page, is a Validate icon.
+Selecting Validate results in the system validating the design to find inconsistencies, errors in the study design, such as duplicate ID:s, edit checks that don't compute due to incorrect ID:s or syntax, etc. A subset of the validation will also be run when saving individual pages, for example, when saving a form, the study workflow or the RTSM settings.